Measurity/DDDAEx/README.md

 ###Injecting
 **Status**: In progress
 **Tasks**
-- [ ] Use CreateProcess with Suspended to load CLR ASAP.
+- [x] Use CreateProcess with Suspended to load CLR ASAP.
 - [ ] Error/sanity checking.
   - [ ] CLR not installed.
   - [ ] Not enough access rights to inject.
 - [ ] Resolve memory-leaks while injecting.

-**Current injection process**
+**Current injection method**
-- C++/CLI exports WinAPI functionality to C#.
-- C# calls WinAPI to inject C++ dll into target process.
-- C# calls WinAPI to inject C++ into itself (to get ExecuteCLR function offset).
-- C# appends base module address in target process with function offset.
+- CreateProcess (this starts Steam to prepare the process).
+- Wait for Steam process to exit.
+- Capture game process and suspend it with OpenProcess.
+- Write infinite loop into memory where main thread is to wait for DLLs to load.
+- Restore code and call LoadLibrary to load the CLR.
+- Wait for process to initialize a bit.
-- C# calls CreateRemoteThread on target function in C++ dll, hosting the CLR.
+- CreateRemoteThread on ExecuteCLR function in injected DLL.
-- C++ calls static function in C# exe.
-C# (.NET) code is now running in the target process.

 ###Hooking
 **Status**: Todo